IEtherMac

 EthernetInterface compound module

-This module represents an Ethernet network interface.
+Represents an Ethernet network interface.

 ExtUpperEthernetInterface compound module

-This module provides an Ethernet network interface suitable for emulation.
+Provides an Ethernet network interface suitable for emulation.
 The upper part of the network interface is realized in the real world using a real TAP device of the host computer which is running the simulation.

 Parameters